How to find the IMEI number on your Android phone

-- Scroll down and tap on About Phone.
+2. Scroll down and tap on About phone.

-Another way to find your IMEI, and that's a bit easier, requires nothing more than the Phone app.
+Another way to find your IMEI, and that's a bit easier, requires nothing more than the phone dialer.
 Here's another way to find your IMEI:

-Once you have entered this code, the MEID and any other IMEI numbers will appear on your device.
+Once you've entered this code, the MEID and any other IMEI numbers will appear on your device.
 This method is the easiest because it works regardless of what Android device you are using.

-In the case of the first method, it's important to note that the IMEI will not be in the same place.
-For example, with Samsung devices, the IMEI is at the top of the About Phone area, without needing to dive any deeper.
-But both methods work perfectly to get you the IMEI of your device, if you don't happen to have the original box nearby.
+In case of the first method, it's important to note that the IMEI will not be in the same place.
+For example, with Samsung devices, the IMEI is at the top of the About phone area, without needing to dive any deeper.
+But both methods work perfectly to get you the IMEI of your device, if you don't have the original box nearby.